Buying Land and Building Your Own Home

 Building Costs.
 The era of throwing up a little seasonal cabin is long gone.
 New York State has one of the most stringent building codes in the nation, particularly for energy efficiency.
 To get a building permit, your plans must adhere to the building code, and that rules out those little seasonal hunting cabins.

-Contractors I know here in Sullivan County have have been saying that the houses they've built recently have been coming in between $135 and $200 a square foot.
+Contractors I know here in Sullivan County have have been saying that the houses they've built recently have been coming in between $150 and $200 a square foot.
 The lower "per square foot" cost is for larger, 2 story houses without expensive finishes like granite countertops.
 The higher cost is for smaller houses, houses with grander spaces (a cathedral ceiling living room, for example, costs more per square foot than a standard 8 or 9 ft. ceiling) or better finishes and detailing.
-Costs, of course, can go much higher, for more opulent houses like those being built at the Chapin Estate where costs can reach $300 a square foot.
+Costs, of course, can go much higher, for more opulent houses like those being built at the Chapin Estate where costs can reach $350 a square foot.
 (Note: these prices include infrastructure costs, see below.)
+Smaller houses with higher design details, like those built by Catskill Farms, can run in the $225 to $250/square foot range.
+(Those dormers, porches, cedar shake accents and tiled baths add up.)
 "Developer" houses can come in less, about $110 to $130 a square foot, because of production building techniques, but that's for a 2 story vinyl sided "builder's colonial" in a development.
 If you're looking at a dramatic post and beam house with large expanses of glass, a soaring fieldstone fireplace, a designer kitchen and marble bath, get out your checkbook costs can quickly climb above $200 a square foot.
+Modernists take note: finely detailed modern homes with large expanses of glass, custom fireplaces, steel staircases and stone bathtubs can run over $400 per square foot.

 Finding Land.
 First, determine the type of land you'd like and a rough price range.
 By 'type of land', some people prefer a very private wooded setting, others prefer more open fields or rolling farmland.
 Amount of privacy you desire will be a significant factor, in terms of the acreage relative to the type of land.
 For example, in a more open meadow or rolling farmland setting, it may take 20 acres or more to get reasonable privacy, whereas on a wooded lot you can feel secluded on as little as 4 or 5 acres.
 Be realistic about price.
 Nice land with some interesting features is likely to start around $75,000 not $25,000, and land that could justify a house that might make the cover of Dwell can easily run $150,000 or more.